davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
+- Check the sequencer
 - figure out why the FOV of 16X is slightly different from 1X
-- Check the power increase
-- Check the sequencer
 - Implement findSampleContour()
 - Multithread demuxAllChannels_()
 - Do a post-sequence clean up routine to set the pockels outputs to 0